Are There Mosquitoes in Hawaii? (What Are They and How to Avoid Them)

 When is mosquito season in Hawaii?

-Hawai’i has a warm temperate climate perfect for mosquitoes, all year long.
+Hawai’i has a warm, temperate climate that is perfect for mosquitoes, all year long.
 While the insects appear 12 months out of the year, they are more prevalent during the warmer months.

 So if you want to avoid mosquitoes, don’t go to Hawaii from March through the beginning of November!